LeRoy Davis White

-LeRoy Davis White (1888 – 1955) was a member of the Utah House of Representatives and mayor of Perry, Utah.
+LeRoy Davis White (1888 – 1955) was a Democratic member of the Utah House of Representatives and mayor of Perry, Utah.

 White was born in Perry, Utah where he lived most of his life.
 He was a farmer, banker and also involved in real estate transactions.
 He served as a member of the Utah House of Representatives.
 He was also mayor of Perry, Utah.
 He served as a ward bishop of the Church of Jesus Christ of Latter-day Saints for 11 years.
 White also served for a time as a member of the Box Elder County School board.

 White was the father of Dentzel White, who married Russell M. Nelson, who eventually became a member of the Quorum of the 12 apostles of the Church of Jesus Christ of Latter-day Saints and after her death president of that Church.